What Is Brumation? - Differences Between Brumation and Hibernation

 In contrast, hibernation, is a prolonged, controlled state of sleep in which body temperature and physiological processes are reduced to their lowest level.
 During hibernation, the animal does not need to consume food or water because it lives on the reserves it has built up during the previous months.

 In a similar way to hibernation, brumation allows animals to conserve energy, but not as severely as hibernation.
+The key distinction lies in the level of dormancy, as brumation does not involve the same depth of sleep, allowing for occasional activity.

 If you want to learn more about mammals that hibernate, do not miss this article about bear hibernation.